-October marks the celebration of Black History Month which gives us an incredible opportunity to recognise and celebrate the achievements and contributions of influential Black figures within the Space Industry and the STEM sectors.
+October in the UK and February in the US marks the celebration of Black History Month which gives us an incredible opportunity to recognise and celebrate the achievements and contributions of influential Black figures within the Space Industry and the STEM sectors.
 Whilst there are so many people that have made incredible contributions in the sector we have picked some of our favourite stories to tell and hope we can share more for years to come.
 Black people have been continuously underrepresented in STEM and to this day more still needs to be done to influence more diversity in these sectors.
 We hope that knowing more about role models in this sector can inspire generations of prospective STEM students and contribute to building a more inclusive society.

 At EVONA we are right in the centre of Bristol and are proud to be located in the heart of a city that supports diversity and culture.
 Speaking to the values of our city we know the importance of educating not only others but ourselves on Black History.
 May 2020 saw the resurgence of the Black Lives Matter movement and here in Bristol we learnt a lot about the city’s past involvement in the Slave Trade and significant amounts of discrimination which lead to the removal of statues and the renaming of a number of buildings.
 Whilst there’s still so much more to do we continue to keep the conversation surrounding Black lives going and would like to celebrate the lives and the achievements of…

 A Doctor, Engineer and NASA Astronaut, Mae Jemison became the first black woman in space on September the 12th 1992 aboard the space shuttle Endeavor.
 She served in the Peace Corps before submitting a successful application to join the astronaut corps in 1987.
-Although her initial application was sent in1985 after being inspired by Sally Ride (Link to women in Space Article), the first American Woman in Space, due to the Challenger explosion in 1986 NASA halted applications until the following year.
+Although her initial application was sent in 1985 after being inspired by Sally Ride (Read more about Sally Ride here: Women in Space Article), the first American Woman in Space, due to the Challenger explosion in 1986 NASA halted applications until the following year.
 During her first mission she was selected to join the STS-47 crew as a Mission Specialist and the team made 127 orbits around the Earth and returned to the Kennedy Space Centre in Florida on September 20, 1992.
-Jemison is now responsible for leading the100 Year Starship project through the United States Defense Advanced Research Projects Agency (DARPA), the project is working to ensure human space travel to another star is possible within the next 100 years.
+Jemison is now responsible for leading the 100 Year Starship project through the United States Defense Advanced Research Projects Agency (DARPA), the project is working to ensure human space travel to another star is possible within the next 100 years.

 George Carruthers was a pioneer in the use of ultra-violet astronomy for studying the earth, he spent his career in the Space Science Division of the Naval Research Laboratory developing space telescopes in collaboration with NASA.
 Responsible for the creation of the lunar surface ultra-violet camera which was flown to the moon aboard the Apollo 16 mission to obtain images of Earth and Outer space.
 However, this same invention was aboard a1970 rocket flight, where the image converter was able to provide the first proof of molecular hydrogen existence in interstellar space.
 Carruthers was awarded the Exceptional Scientific Achievement Medal by NASA for his work on the project.
 From a young age Carruthers had an affinity towards science and built his first telescope when he was just 12 years old.
 Continuing to pursue science through his education, he received a Bachelor of Science in aeronautical engineering, a Masters in nuclear engineering and a PHD aeronautical and astronautical engineering.